aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 print(f'Value of a after re-assignment: {a}')
 ```

 Things behave quite intuitively.
-For sequences or arrays, one needs to pay special attention.
+For lists or arrays, one needs to pay special attention.
 Consider another example:

 ```python
 a = [0, 1, 2, 3]